gerco/gerco.github.io/_posts/2018-09-11-What-Every-Developer-Must-Know-About-TLS.md

 ---
 layout: post
-title: What every developer must know about TLS (no excuses)
+title: What every developer must know about TLS
 ---

 Transport Layer Security (TLS) or, as many still call it: SSL, is a cornerstone technology of the internet.
 It enables internet banking, many b2b applications and secure communications with your doctor.
 With the advent of free certificates from [Let's Encrypt](https://letsencrypt.org), there are no more excuses for websites not to support it.

-As a result many websites have adopted HTTPS, the secure version of HTTP (or HTTP over TLS).
-Sadly, many website administrators and developers don't quite understand how it all works and stumble through tutorials, settings, certificate files and checkboxes hoping to get it to work.
-When it finally works, they leave it all alone until it inevitably breaks and the process of trial and error begins anew.
+As a result of the increasing adoption of HTTPS, the secure version of HTTP (or HTTP over TLS).
+Many developers are forced to learn how to configure their web servers for TLS.
+Many of them don't quite understand how it all works and stumble through tutorials, settings, certificate files and checkboxes hoping to get it to work.
+When it finally does, they leave it all alone until it inevitably breaks and the process of trial and error begins anew.

 To prevent too many people from making the same mistakes over and over again, I decided to write this article.
 Much of this is old news to many people but it's my hope that there is a nugget of missed understanding here and there that will be useful.
 This article is a high-level overview and in no way attempts to convey technical details about the underlying protocols.

-## TITLE HERE
+## TLS 101

 TLS is a communications protocol with two goals: authentication and privacy.
 The goal is to know who you're talking to and to make sure nobody else can listen in on the conversation.
 To understand how TLS achieves these goals, we first have to go over some basics.